 The whites run through the entire gamut of citrus aromas and white flowers (hawthorn, acacia).
 The mouth is frequently full and rounded, introducing a fine and persistent minerality.
 Both reds and whites are delicious while still young but, given time, will more fully reflect the typicity of their terroir.

-As for the Marsannay rosés, their tender fruitiness recalls vine-grown peaches and gooseberry and in the mouth they are characteristically full, fresh, and enticing.
+As for the Marsannay rosés, made by direct pressing, their tender fruitiness recalls vine-grown peaches and gooseberry and in the mouth they are characteristically full, fresh, and enticing.